stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “The bruises on t’lad's chest.
 I've seen summat like em before.
 On a man as had had a bloody great python wrapped round him.”
 William shook his head in wonderment.
 “But that fellow had most of his ribs snapped afore we could get t’damn serpent off from round him.
 He died, for all that we killed the beast.
 But I'd swear t’bones under the bruising are fine.
 It's the damnedest thing – I don't know what's been going on but there ought to be a lot more damage to go with those bruises than there is.

-“As to the rest... did you see how t’wounds on his arms were arranged?
+“As to the rest… did you see how t’wounds on his arms were arranged?
 Like a ribbon almost.
 Or a  code—there's some odd bruising and all.
 Like a ligature mebbe.”

 “Or an octopus.”